Sustainable Development Goals

 Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate.

-Note: Data refer to the daily smoking prevalence among aged 18 - 74 years for Singapore residents (i.e. Singapore citizens and permanent residents), age-standardized to WHO World Standard Population.
+Data refer to the daily smoking prevalence among aged 18 - 74 years for Singapore residents (i.e. Singapore citizens and permanent residents), age-standardised to the World Health Organisation (WHO) World Standard Population.

 Support Research, Development and Universal Access to Affordable Vaccines and Medicines